 The seasonal space heating energy efficiency (ηS) shall be calculated as the seasonal space heating energy efficiency in active mode (ηS,on), corrected by contributions accounting for heat storage and heat output control, auxiliary electricity consumption and permanent pilot flame energy consumption.

-The consumption of electricity shall be multiplied by a conversion coefficient (CC) of 2,5.
+The consumption of electricity shall be multiplied by a CC of 2,1.

 General conditions for emissions